kelsonreiss/Arthur/index.md

 ![pexels-daria-shevtsova-3597326](https://user-images.githubusercontent.com/24867764/96948211-f18c7d00-1499-11eb-9027-9fed21ab8711.jpg)

-## Meet Arthur, an ML driven tool that will discover art tailored to your taste, with only a few clicks.

-If you want to buy a specific Picasso print, stop reading and go to Art.com or Amazon, marketplaces have hundreds of thousands of prints.
+If you want a specific Picasso print, stop reading and go to Art.com or Amazon.

-- If you want something particular, these will likely have it
-- If you don’t, they can be overwhelming.
+If not, these marketplaces with 200,000+ pieces can be **overwhelming.**

 **What should I do?**
-Go to most popular? → No, I want to get something more personalized, something that represents my own taste and style Go to “Editor’s Pick” or “Featured”? → No, too broad.
-Sometimes I'll find something interesting, but most of the time I don't.
+Most popular? → No, I want to get something more personalized.
+“Editor’s Pick” or “Featured”? → No, too broad.
+Sometimes I'll find a hit, but most of the time I don't.

 **Currently, there's no artwork browsing experience that is smart, personalized, and simple.**

-## What's the solution?
+## Meet Arthur.
 We'll show you 8 different pairs of artwork.
 Each time, you click which one you like better.
-Our ML model will then suggest a few pieces you might like!
+Our machine learning model will then suggest a few pieces you might like!

 ### _Mock Ups_